XNRG's Covid 19 Plan - Chiltern Challenge - 10th July 2021

-The constantly changing situation with regards to the number of Coronavirus (COVID-19) cases within the UK and the associated restrictions in force across England means that this document by necessity will be generic in nature, and then once an event is confirmed as going ahead a detailed ‘COVID-secure’ plan for that event will be drawn up and published for the information of participants.
+The constantly changing situation with regards to the number of Coronavirus (COVID-19) cases within the UK and the associated restrictions in force across England means that this document by necessity will be subject to regular review.

 Before the event

 - Participants, crew and supporters should not attend an event if they or someone in their household has symptoms of coronavirus, are self-isolating or are required to be in quarantine following a trip abroad.

 - Participants will be asked to carry a personal hand sanitiser and to carry a mask, which must be worn in specified areas.

 - Race Numbers may be pre-issued by post to reduce the amount of people and time required to be spent at a registration or information desk indoors.
 Participants are asked to arrive ‘race ready’ to reduce the amount of time spent indoors, and to leave personal effects in their vehicle.
 The event start/finish is in a school sports hall, with only toilets available.

 - It is assumed that persons attending understand that they may inadvertently be in close proximity to other people.

 - A member of the event crew will be designated to monitor arrangements to make the event as ‘covid safe’ as practicable.